 Coat of Arms

 Exploring regional identity through revitalising the 26 canton coat of arms flags.
 Introducing a modern twist, focusing on geometric symbolism through the use of small circles, representing unity and the many entities that make up a community.
-Circles will be a reoccurring symbol within my body of work.
+Circles will be a reoccurring symbol within my body of work as they represent a cycle of history always rewriting itself, a more dynamic reminder to keep pushing for change.

 Exploring visual + design identity through the celebration of Swiss Style and practitioners.